 At the most crucial time in the son’s saga, the father, who reveals God’s heart, sees him a long way off in the distance.
 Immediately filled with compassion, he stops everything and begins to run as fast as he can toward his son.
 Remember, it is the Heavenly Father who is running for you and me.
-The father hugs his son with a kiss and places a ring on his finger and throws a royal coat on him.
+The father hugs his son with a kiss and places a ring on his finger, and throws a royal coat on him.
 The father celebrates his homecoming by throwing a large feast and party.
-The fathers’ heart no longer broken looks past everything the son has done because his son, who was lost, is now found.
+The father’s heart is no longer broken, he looks past everything the son has done because his son, who was lost, is now found.
 My son, who was dead, is now alive.
 (Just Come Home)

 The Heavenly Father runs to embrace you in every step of life with His eternal presence and love.
-Do not ever lose hope for the Heavenly Fathers’ Son has prepared a welcome home banquet for everyone who trusts in His resurrection power.
+Do not ever lose hope, for the Heavenly Father has prepared a welcome home banquet for everyone who trusts in His resurrection power.
 (I Stand at the Door and Knock)

 Scripture: Luke 15:11-24 NIV

 11 Jesus continued: “There was a man who had two sons.
 12 The younger one said to his father, ‘Father, give me my share of the estate.’
 So he divided his property between them.